 Doing Business in Qatar

-Starting a business in Qatar is fairly difficult, however, with the emirate ranked at a low 109th.
-There are many opportunities in Qatar, but business-minded expats need to be properly prepared to succeed in a country where businesses either soar like skyscrapers or disappear into the dunes.
+There are many opportunities in Qatar, but expats need to be properly prepared to succeed in a country where businesses either soar like skyscrapers or disappear into the desert.

-This guide focuses on Arabic business culture, to prepare Western expats for succeeding with sensitivity in a foreign business environment.
+By familiarising themselves with Arabic business culture, Western expatriates give themselves a better chance at succeeding with sensitivity in a foreign business environment.